DerekShain/DerekShain/README.md

 # Welcome! #

 My name is Derek Shain.
-Currently I am a student at Boise Codeworks going through their immersive software developer program.
-I come from a wide background of technology and logistics and am eager to learn more when it comes to technology.
+I am a Data Engineer/ Full Stack Developer.
+I come from a wide background of technology and logistics and am always looking to further develop and shape my skills.

 ---